-- Level 2 Speaking Evaluation: An interview-style speaking evaluation based on the content of the US History course is held in the last week of the term.
-It comprises 25% of the class grade. - Final In-Class Essay: Students complete a 60-minute timed writing using one of the organizational styles learned in the Core 2 Reading and Writing class.
-This assessment comprises 25% of the class grade. - TOEFL: All students take the TOEFL in Week 8.
-A score of 435 or higher is encouraged to meet the level 3 TOEFL benchmark. - Maintain a cumulative GPA of 2.5 or higher.
+- Level 2 Speaking Evaluation: Two interview-style speaking evaluations based on the content of the US History course are held during midterms and in the last week of the term.
+The midterm is 15% and the final speaking evaluation comprises 25% of the class grade. - Final In-Class Essay: Students complete a 60-minute timed writing using one of the organizational styles learned in the Core 2 Reading and Writing class.
+This assessment comprises 25% of the class grade. - TOEFL: All students take the TOEFL in Week 10.
+A score of 450 or higher is encouraged to meet the level 3 TOEFL benchmark. - Maintain a cumulative GPA of 2.5 or higher.